William Hogarth’s life was a microcosm of the three main themes of Georgian life, argues Michael Dean.

 The enmity between England and France is an ancient one.
 But the museum dedicated to a famous English victory offers hope for future relations between the two countries, writes Stephen Cooper.

-The release this month of the 23rd Bond film, Skyfall, coincides with the 50th anniversary of James Bond’s first appearance on the silver screen.
+The release of the 23rd Bond film, Skyfall, coincided with the 50th anniversary of James Bond’s first appearance on the silver screen.
 Klaus Dodds looks back on half a century of 007.

 The eldest son of King John was born on October 1st, 1207.